Lantau Trail stage4

 Almost unnoticed by at least some of the tourists (that I've seen), there are tremendous views here, dominated by the magnificent craggy cone of Lantau Peak.
 (And yet, former Tourism Board chairman Selina Chow said Lantau is not too good for tourism as lacks "products"; oh dear, what to say, given the hills, the ravines and streams, the beaches and headlands and so on)

-The Lantau Trail drops down from the peak, and you can start on it, as it drops again from below the telephone poles, to angle down the hillside above Shek Pik Reservoir.
-Just before a steep waterfall (only good after heavy rain?), the trail turns right, down fairly steep rock steps.
+The Lantau Trail dropped down from near Wisdom Path, to angle down the hillside above Shek Pik Reservoir.
+Just before a steep waterfall (only good after heavy rain?), the trail turned right, down fairly steep rock steps.
+[NB: a landslide ripped through sections of trail along here, leading to it being abandoned.]